szepeviktor/debian-server-tools/README.md

 You find all my knowledge in GitHub repositories in form of Bash and PHP scripts and Markdown documents.
 Updated as I work daily.

-:warning: This readme does not represent the content of this repository.
+:warning: This readme does not represent the contents of this repository.
 Please browse all folders.

 [How to Set Up Your Desk](https://youtu.be/F8_ME4VwTiw?t=31)